govcms-training/site-builder/unit-8-site-building-exercises/job-list-dropdown-filter.md

 To experiment with these features, try the following exercises:

 * Add a post date to the listing so the jobs can be sorted by date
-* Customise the Agency link field to display inline with the label
+* Customise the Agency link field to display inline with the label (this may require adding some inline CSS).
 * Rearrange the fields like we’ve done in the screenshot below

 ![](../.gitbook/assets/114.png)